Albuquerque Academy: Extracurricular activities

-The swim teams have won 40 combined titles (21 for the boys, 19 for the girls).
+The swim teams have won 48 combined state titles (24 for the boys, 24 for the girls).

-The school's mock trial team won the 2012 National High School Mock Trial Championship in May 2012, marking the first time a New Mexican team had won the title, and the first time a team from the host state had won.
+The school's mock trial team won the 2012 National High School Mock Trial Championship, marking the first time a New Mexican team had won the title, and the first time a team from the host state had won.
 In 2013, the team won the national championship again, which was only the third time in tournament history that a school won twice in a row.
 The program has qualified at least one team for state competition every year since the program was rebooted in 2005.
-The 2016, the team finished 4th in the National competition held in Boise, ID.
+In 2016, the team finished 4th in the national competition held in Boise, ID.
 In 2019, Academy's mock trial team placed sixth at the National High School Mock Trial Championship.
-In 2021, Academy's mock trial team placed third at the National High School Mock Trial Championship.
+In 2021, the Academy's mock trial team placed third at the National High School Mock Trial Championship.
 And in 2022 the team placed seventh in the nation as well.
+In 2023 the Academy's mock trial team took second at the National High School Mock Trial Championship.

+In 2023 and 2024, the Academy's middle school and high school Science Olympiad teams both represented New Mexico at the national tournament at Michigan State University.

-In May 2010, the school's team won the US DOE Middle School Science Bowl competition in Washington, DC.
+In May 2010, the school's Science Bowl team won the US DOE Middle School Science Bowl competition in Washington, DC.

 Previous Academy Science Bowl teams had finished second (in 2006) and fourth (in 2009).
 The middle school science bowl team most recently represented New Mexico at nationals in 2019.

-Speech and Debate is offered as an extracurricular activity at Albuquerque Academy.
 At the 2009 New Mexico State Speech and Debate Tournament, Albuquerque Academy won Speech Sweepstakes, Debate Sweepstakes, and Debate Coach of the Year and had five state champions.
 The Speech and Debate team had held the state title for 24 straight years by 2010 (winning Speech Sweepstakes and Debate Sweepstakes and having many state champions).
 At the 2014 New Mexico State Speech and Debate Tournament, the Albuquerque Academy Speech and Debate team reclaimed the title by winning the Speech Sweepstakes and Debate Sweepstakes and having seven state champions.
 In 2019, 16 members of the team qualified for nationals, and the Academy was named Overall School of Excellence.

+In 2022, 2023, and 2024, students from the academy's theater program were selected to represent New Mexico's Best Actress at the National High School Theatre Awards at Broadway's Minskoff Theatre.
+In 2017 and 2018, the state's Best Actor was a student from the Academy.

 In the spring of 2006, the orchestra, the Chamber Players, was invited to attend the National Orchestra Festival in Kansas City, Missouri, where they received a superior rating.